 Figure 6.2A.3-1: ML Model Request

 1. The NWDAF service consumer requests a (set of) ML Model(s) associated with a/an (set of) Analytics ID(s) by invoking Nnwdaf_MLModelInfo_Request service operation.
+If NWDAF service consumer is an LMF, it includes an LMF-based AI/ML positioning indication instead of a/an (set of) Analytics ID(s) in the Nnwdaf_MLModelProvision_Subscribe service operation.
 The parameters that can be provided by the NWDAF Service Consumer are listed in clause 6.2A.2.
 The service consumer optionally indicates its support for multiple ML Models if available.

 Whe an ML Model Information request is received, the NWDAF containing MTLF may: